-- 1. The location of the DSP area being identified within a City Strategy or the Framework. - 2.
-Preliminary community engagement indicating that there is general consensus on the vision for the area and need for the City to progress a DSP. - 3.
-A Council decision is made to support the preparation of the DSP. - 4.
-There is sufficient budget made available for the preparation of the DSP. - 5.
-The cost of the preparation of the DSP and associated technical studies may be recouped through a future development contribution plan or other acceptable recuperation method.
+- a) The location of the DSP area being identified within a City Strategy or the Framework. - b) Preliminary community engagement indicating that there is general consensus on the vision for the area and need for the City to progress a DSP. - c) A Council decision is made to support the preparation of the DSP. - d) There is sufficient budget made available for the preparation of the DSP. - e) The cost of the preparation of the DSP and associated technical studies may be recouped through a future development contribution plan or other acceptable recuperation method.